The Agentic Canvas: How to Turn Meetings Into Work

 How to Avoid AI Workslop on Your Canvas

 Stanford and Harvard Business Review researchers named the problem "workslop": AI-generated work that looks polished but is so low on substance that it just shifts the real effort onto whoever receives it.
-Their study found 40% of employees received workslop in the past month, each instance costing colleagues real time to fact-check and fix.
+Their study found 40% of employees received workslop in the past month, with each incident costing nearly two hours to fix.
 An agentic canvas can mass-produce workslop faster than any tool before it, so guardrails aren't optional.

 Three rules keep your canvas clean: